-Enter this excellent taster kit, which provides enough linocut tools and materials to get a feel for the hobby while creating two unique prints.
+Enter this excellent taster kit, which provides enough linocut tools and materials to get a feel for the craft while creating two unique prints.

 It includes a lino cutter with two heads, an ink roller, ink, two softcut lino blocks, and instructions for beginners.
 It’s an incredible value for just $15, and you can grab an additional 10% discount at the link below.

 Other lino printing kit options